NASHRA / ALTERNATIVES[SUBSTACK]

 When should I stay on Substack rather than switch to Nashra?

 If Substack's discovery network and Notes drive a material share of your list growth, that's a real flywheel to weigh.
 Most new subscribers on Substack still arrive from outside the network, but if Notes is your main engine, factor it in.
-Creators & solopreneurs whose priority is owning the URL, the brand, and 100% of subscription revenue will find Nashra the better fit.
+Experts and publishers whose priority is owning the URL, the brand, and a flat fee instead of a percentage will find Nashra the better fit.

 Try it for a week.Decide for yourself.